0xhebi/BND-Recruitment-2021-CTF-Web-Security/Secret Vexillology Society/Writeup.md

 <br>
 <h4><b><i>Getting the flag</i></b></h4>
 <p>
-Last step was was leaking the data from database.
+Last step was leaking the data from the database.
 After successfully bypassing the flag I was able to edit posts that were made.
 I've checked the source code of <code>edit.php</code>

 ```php
 <?php